mirarifka/u1_lesson_intro_to_APIs/README.md

 const url = "https://pokeapi.co/api/v2/pokemon-form/"

 fetch(url)

   .then(res => {
     console.log("success!", res);
   })

   .catch(err => {
     console.log("something went wrong...", err);
   });

   `
 When we write this in, we can see a log of the API call, but no data.
 This is because our data is not coming back as JSON yet.
 To do that, we'll need to add in some more functionality

 `fetch(url)

   .then(res => res.json())

   .then(res => console.log("success!", res))

   .catch(err => console.log("something went wrong...", err));
 `
-And if we want to go deeper into the data we can do something like `.then(res => console.log(res.name))`
+And if we want to go deeper into the data we can do something like

+`.then(res => console.log(res.name))`

+Or any other information being pulled by the API

 But fetch has its limitations, which is why we will be focusing on Axios through this unit